Pre-COP31 Leaders’ Summit 2026: Climate, Energy & Security

 Guiding Question:

-How can Australia and its partners design and implement credible net-zero pathways that reduce emissions while strengthening energy security, affordability, and system resilience?
+How can governments design and implement credible net-zero pathways that accelerate emissions reduction while strengthening energy security, system reliability, and affordability across diverse national contexts?

 Energy, Infrastructure and Climate Risk as Security Multipliers